IzraG/IzraG/README.md

 - 👋 Hi, I’m @IzraG
 - 👀 I’m interested in Application Development & Game Development
 - 🌱 I’m currently learning .NET, Angular, Godot
-- 📫 How to reach me
+- 📫 How to reach me Message

 <!---
 IzraG/IzraG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.